yuvachang/portfolio/README.md

-This is my personal site, built using React, Sass, and HTML.
+Portfolio page built using React, Sass, and HTML.
-Hosted from here using GH pages and linked to my Google domain.
+Deployed with GH pages.
 Thanks for looking!